+In~\cite{DBLP:conf/cikm/BlumeRS20}, we proposed a parallel algorithm for graph summarization, which uses message-passing in a vertex-centric approach, to compute and merge partial results of the graph summary~\cite{DBLP:conf/sigmod/MalewiczABDHLC10,DBLP:journals/semweb/StutzSB16}.
+The algorithm is designed following a formal model that defines structural graph summaries using equivalence relations~\cite{DBLP:journals/tcs/BlumeRS21}.
+This base algorithm allows us to process large graphs in parallel and in a distributed computing environment.

-Our algorithm and our data structure are designed following the FLUID model~\cite{DBLP:journals/tcs/BlumeRS21}, which uses equivalence relations to define structural graph summaries.
-We show that all FLUID graph summaries can be updated in $\mathcal{O}(\Delta \cdot d^k)$, where $\Delta$~is the number of additions, deletions, and modifications in the input graph, $d$~is the maximum degree of the input graph, and $k$~is the maximum distance in the subgraphs considered.
+To incrementally update a graph summary as the underlying graph changes over time (see \cref{fig:schema-evolution}) we extended the base algorithm and introduce a new, complex data structure called the \vertexHashIndex{}~\cite{DBLP:conf/cikm/BlumeRS20}.
+The \vertexHashIndex{} is a three-layered hash data structure that stores links between vertices in the input graph, the graph summary, and the payload.
+It contains the information needed to update the graph summary when changes occur.
+This allows us to update only those parts of the graph summary that need to change.
+The incremental algorithm automatically detects changes in the data graph including deletions and modifications of graph vertices.
+To the best of our knowledge, there exists no other incremental structural graph summarization algorithm for ``truly'' evolving graphs, \ie one that automatically detects and supports additions, deletions, and modifications.
+The only algorithms applicable for such evolving graphs are approaches that we call incremental subgraph indices and they typically require a change log as input~\cite{DBLP:conf/sigmod/FanLLTWW11, DBLP:journals/pvldb/MinPPGIH21} (see discussion in the related work in \cref{sec:related-work-incremental}).
+In~\cite{DBLP:conf/cikm/BlumeRS20}, we also showed that all FLUID graph summaries can be updated in $\mathcal{O}(\Delta \cdot d^k)$, where $\Delta$~is the number of additions, deletions, and modifications in the input graph, $d$~is the maximum degree of the input graph, and $k$~is the maximum distance in the subgraphs considered.